truenas/middleware/docs/userguide/freenas_sharing.rst

 :menuselection:`Sharing --> Block (iSCSI) --> Target Global Configuration`, shown in Figures 10.5a, contains settings that apply to all iSCSI shares.
 Table
 10.5a summarizes the settings that can be configured in the Target Global Configuration screen.

-.. note:: the following operations do require that the iSCSI service be restarted: editing a target, adding or deleting LUNs, or changing the size of an existing extent.

 **Figure 10.5a: iSCSI Target Global Configuration Variables**